 Are you tired of drinking the same old tea over and over?
 Chaga mushroom tea may be a good option for you.
-Chaga tea has been used in the East for hundreds of years to boost immunity and improve overall health.
-It is now gaining popularity in Western countries, as numerous studies are touting the nutritional components of chaga mushrooms.
+Chaga tea has been used in Russia and other Baltic countries for hundreds of years to boost immunity and improve overall health.1 It is now gaining popularity in Western countries, as numerous studies are touting the nutritional components of chaga mushrooms.
 Continue reading this article to learn more about the impressive health benefits of chaga tea and how you can include it in your daily routine.

 What Is Chaga Tea?

 Chaga (Inonotus obliquus) is a parasitic fungus commonly found in cold climates, typically in Siberia, Alaska and Northern Canada.2 It is usually attached to birch trees, with the infection eventually killing the tree and the mushroom dying soon after.3

 Trees infected with it develop a black growth on their bark reminiscent of charcoal, with a brown interior.4 Chaga mushrooms come irregularly shaped and cracked with a distinct cork-like texture.
 They typically grow within arms’ reach, making them easily accessible for harvest.
 However, in some instances the mushrooms may grow at heights of 10 to 30 feet.5

 While chaga may look like something you wouldn’t want anywhere near you or your beloved trees, it is actually popular for its wide array of health benefits.
 Its high concentration of vitamins, minerals and nutrients paved the way for chaga to be lauded as a superfood.6